cose-wg/CBOR-certificates/draft-raza-ace-cbor-certificates.md

 --- abstract

 This document specifies a CBOR encoding and profiling of X.509 public key certificate suitable for Internet of Things (IoT) deployments.
-The full X.509 public key certificate format and commonly used ASN.1 encoding is overly verbose for constrained IoT environments.
+The full X.509 public key certificate format and commonly used ASN.1 DER encoding is overly verbose for constrained IoT environments.
 Profiling together with CBOR encoding reduces the certificate size significantly with associated known performance benefits.

 The CBOR certificates are compatible with the existing X.509 standard, enabling the use of profiled and compressed X.509 certificates without modifications in the existing X.509 standard.